Selecting a language will automatically trigger the translation of the page content.

 Where the dismissal is without real and serious cause, only compensation for wrongful dismissal shall be paid.

-Where dismissal at a real and serious cause, the judge shall award the employee compensation.
+Where the dismissal has a real and serious cause, the judge shall award the employee compensation.

-The amount of this allowance (payable by the employer) may not exceed one 1 month salary.
+The amount of this allowance may not exceed one 1 month salary.
+This allowance shall be paid by the employer.

 Who can help me?